Panera Bread: Animal welfare issues and lawsuit

+Panera Bread has been the subject of increased scrutiny regarding its animal welfare policies, particularly its sourcing of pork, dairy, and seafood.
+According to Reuters, internal documents revealed that the company has loosened its ingredient standards, allowing the use of some antibiotics in pork and turkey and permitting animal byproducts in cattle and chicken feed.
+Drawing on that report, a 2026 lawsuit by a food safety and animal welfare nonprofit alleged that Panera had misled customers about its animal welfare practices.
+The lawsuit claimed that Panera had marketed itself for its humane practices, including sourcing chicken from suppliers that provide sufficient living space for livestock, but that none of the chickens in its supply chain came from suppliers who met the standard.

 Violation of California Labor Code

 In 2009 and 2011, class-action lawsuits were filed by former workers, alleging that the company violated the California Labor Code, failed to pay overtime, failed to provide meal and rest periods, failed to pay employees upon termination, and violated California's Unfair Competition Law.
 Panera paid $5 million to settle all claims and denied any wrongdoing.

 Racial discrimination allegation (2011)

 In 2011, a former employee filed a racial discrimination lawsuit alleging that he was fired after repeatedly having a Black man work the cash register instead of putting him in a less visible location, and assigning "pretty young girls" as the cashiers, as requested by supervisors.
 The plaintiff also said he was fired after requesting another month off after returning from three months of sick leave.
 Panera said that it "does not discriminate based on national origin, race or sex" and that the plaintiff "was terminated because he had used all of his medical leave and was unable to return to work".
 The plaintiff worked in a store owned by franchisee Sam Covelli, who also owns the stores that were involved in the 2003 racial discrimination lawsuit.
 Covelli Enterprises is the single largest franchisee of Panera Bread with nearly 300 stores in Ohio, Pennsylvania, West Virginia, and Florida.
 The lawsuit was settled in June 2012.